Minepool9/UltraSandbox/README.md

 All of the assetbundles go into Bepinex/Plugins/HotLoadedBundles, Remember the mod only loads .prefabs and not any fbx files make sure the prefab is size you want + has the box colliders.

+**note: the ui.bundle goes with the dll not in HotloadedBundles!
+Remember every actual bundle goes to that folder however the ui.bundle goes with the dll itself**

 # WHAT THE MOD (likely) SUPPORTS